 This pizza hits the freaking spot.
 We were pretty proud of our pizza base here, too, because it's *such* a simple blend of plantains plus a few strategic ingredients.
 Simply blend and then spread it out on a parchment paper-lined baking sheet.
 Give it a quick bake (until it sets) and then top with your favorite toppings!
-I wanted a BBQ pork spin on a pizza, so first I spread a nice lather of my homemade BBQ sauce overtop.
+I wanted a BBQ pork spin on a pizza, so first I spread a nice lather of my homemade BBQ sauce overtop (you can easily sub store bought if you'd like).
 From there, I opted for pulled pork!
 If you're following along on our Cook Once, Eat All Week series, simply dig into that pulled pork you already have prepared!
 The rest of the toppings are your call.
 I added purple onion and jalapeños.
 Pop that beauty back in the oven until it's all bubbly and delicious looking.
 I finished my pizza off with a nice drizzle of ranch dressing and then we were off to the races!

-Note: this pizza made enough for 2 servings for me, so I recommend doubling if you're cooking for more folks.
+Note: this BBQ Pork Plantain Pizza made enough for 2 servings for me, so I recommend doubling if you're cooking for more folks.
 For freezing/defrost tips, be sure to grab the eBook for this week!
 Links are below.

 Cook Once, Eat All Week